Skip to content

 Is sapphire durable?

 Yes.
-Sapphire ranks 9 on the Mohs hardness scale, making it one of the hardest gemstones—second only to diamonds.
-This makes sapphire ideal for everyday wear in rings, earrings, and necklaces.
+Sapphire ranks 9 on the Mohs hardness scale, making it one of the hardest gemstones — second only to diamond.
+This durability makes sapphire ideal for everyday wear in rings, earrings, and necklaces.

 Can you shower with sapphire jewellery?

-Technically yes, but it’s not recommended.
-Shower products like soaps and shampoos can leave residue that dulls the gemstone.
-For long-lasting brilliance, remove your sapphire jewellery before showering.
+Technically yes, but it's not recommended.
+Soaps and shampoos can leave a film that dulls the stone over time.
+For lasting brilliance, remove your sapphire jewellery before showering.

 Are sapphires only blue?

-No. While blue sapphires are the most iconic, sapphires come in many colours, including pink, yellow, green, purple, and even colour-changing varieties.
-The only colour sapphires don’t come in is red, which is classified as ruby.
+No. While blue sapphires are the most iconic, sapphires occur in many colours — including pink, yellow, green, purple, and rare colour-changing varieties.
+The only colour sapphire doesn't come in is red, which is classified as ruby.

 Sapphires are traditionally associated with wisdom, loyalty, and truth.
-They’ve been worn by royalty and spiritual leaders for centuries, symbolizing inner strength and clarity.
+Worn by royalty and spiritual figures for centuries, they symbolise inner strength and clarity — part of why sapphire makes such a meaningful September birthstone gift.

 Is sapphire rarer than diamond?

-High-quality sapphires can be rarer than diamonds, especially in unique colours like Kashmir blue or Padparadscha pink.
-However, in general, diamonds are marketed more heavily, making sapphires less common in engagement rings.
+High-quality sapphires can be rarer than diamonds, especially in prized hues like Kashmir blue or Padparadscha pink.
+Diamonds are simply marketed more heavily, which makes sapphires feel less common in fine jewellery.

 Caring for Sapphire Jewellery